 The planned ultimate size and composition of China's navy is not publicly known.
-In contrast to the U.S. Navy-which makes public its force-level goal and regularly releases a 30-year shipbuilding plan that shows planned procurements of new ships, planned retirements of existing ships, and resulting projected force levels, as well as a five-year shipbuilding plan that shows, in greater detail, the first five years of the 30-year shipbuilding plan33-China does not release a navy force-level goal or detailed information about planned ship procurement rates, planned total ship procurement quantities, planned ship retirements, and resulting projected force levels.
-It is possible that the ultimate size and composition of China's navy is an unsettled issue even among Chinese military and political leaders.
+The U.S. Navy makes public its force-level goal and regularly releases a 30-year shipbuilding plan that shows planned procurements of new ships, planned retirements of existing ships, and resulting projected force levels, as well as a five-year shipbuilding plan that shows, in greater detail, the first five years of the 30-year shipbuilding plan.51 In contrast, China does not release a navy force-level goal or detailed information about planned ship procurement rates, planned total ship procurement quantities, planned ship retirements, and resulting projected force levels.
+It is possible that the ultimate size and composition of China's navy is an unsettled and evolving issue even among Chinese military and political leaders.

-33 For more information on the U.S. Navy's force-level goal, 30-year shipbuilding plan, and five-year shipbuilding
+51 For more information on the U.S. Navy's force-level goal, 30-year shipbuilding plan, and five-year shipbuilding plan, see CRS Report RL32665, Navy Force Structure and Shipbuilding Plans: Background and Issues for Congress, by Ronald O'Rourke.

 Table 1 shows numbers of certain types of Chinese navy ships from 2005 to the present (and the number of China coast guard ships from 2017 to the present) as presented in DOD's annual reports on military and security developments involving China.
-DOD states that China's navy "is the region's largest navy, with more than 300 surface combatants, submarines, amphibious ships, patrol craft, and specialized types."
-34 DIA states that "Although the overall inventory has remained relatively constant, the PLAN is rapidly retiring older, single-mission warships in favor of larger, multimission ships equipped with advanced antiship, antiair, and antisubmarine weapons and sensors and C2 [command and control] facilities."35
+DOD states that China's navy "is the region's largest navy, with more than 300 surface combatants, submarines, amphibious ships, patrol craft, and specialized types."52 DIA states that "although the overall inventory has remained relatively constant, the PLAN is rapidly retiring older, single-mission warships in favor of larger, multimission ships equipped with advanced antiship, antiair, and antisubmarine weapons and sensors and C2 [command and control] facilities."53

 As can be seen in Table 1, about 65% of the increase since 2005 in the number of Chinese navy ships shown in the table (a net increase of 77 ships out of a total net increase of 119 ships) resulted from increases in missile-armed fast patrol craft starting in 2009 (a net increase of 35 ships) and corvettes starting in 2014 (42 ships).
 These are the smallest surface combatants shown in the table.
-The net 35-ship increase in missile-armed fast patrol craft was due to the construction between 2004 and 2009 of 60 new Houbei (Type 022) fast attack craft36 and the retirement of 25 older fast attack craft that were replaced by Type 022 craft.
+The net 35-ship increase in missile-armed fast patrol craft was due to the construction between 2004 and 2009 of 60 new Houbei (Type 022) fast attack craft54 and the retirement of 25 older fast attack craft that were replaced by Type 022 craft.
 The 42-ship increase in corvettes is due to the Jingdao (Type 056) corvette program discussed earlier.
+ONI states that "a significant portion of China's Battle Force consists of the large number of new corvettes and guided-missile frigates recently built for the PLAN."55